 |Historical Timeline of Food Preservation Methods Across Cultures|

 |12,000 BC||Sun Drying|

 |2000+ AD||Chemical Preservatives|

 One of the earliest explorers to use dried milk products on their expeditions were Mongolian invaders!
-Early settlers in North America gradually learnt the art of sun drying venison, buffalo meat, herbs, squash and a whole lot of harvest crops as they pioneered homestead in the West.
+Early settlers in North America gradually learned the art of sun-drying venison, buffalo meat, herbs, squash, and a whole lot of harvest crops as they pioneered homestead in the West.

-France remains the leaders in innovation, when it comes to food preservation.
-It was two inventors from France namely Chollet and Masson who developed a process by which vegetables were air heated to 105 degree F and dried and then compressed for longer shelf life.
+France remains the leader in innovation when it comes to food preservation.
+It was two inventors from France, namely Chollet and Masson, who developed a process by which vegetables were air heated to 105 degrees F and dried and then compressed for longer shelf life.
 Dehydrated food experienced a resurgence during WWII.

 Dried soups, potatoes and puddings became nourishment for soldiers fighting the war.
 Dehydrated food for everyday use saw a boost with campers and hikers needing to preserve food for long durations.